Kitchen Concepts Countertops!

 We can also provide delivery.
 Granite and other stone is heavy – a small 2′ by 6′ countertop can weigh in excess of 400 pounds!
 Countertops must be transported and carried vertically with specialty designed and often custom supports to prevent breakage or chipping.

-Call us at 719.362.0193 to see why Kitchen Concepts, with our workshop and factory located at 812 S. Tejon Street in Colorado Springs, CO can provide much more personalized support and faster turn-around than any big box store!
+Call us to see why Kitchen Concepts, with our workshop and factory located at 812 S. Tejon Street in Colorado Springs, CO can provide much more personalized support and faster turn-around than any big box store!
+We have offices in Denver (720.725.0000) and Colorado Springs (719.330.5474).

 7) Understand Templating